MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 # Meeting apps API references

-The meeting extensibility provide APIs to enhance meeting experience.
+The meeting extensibility provides APIs to enhance meeting experience.
 You can perform the following with help of the listed APIs:

 * Build apps or integrate existing apps within meeting lifecycle.
 * Use APIs to make your app aware of meeting.